OvO1111/JointImageGeneration/README.md

 ## Insights
 - FVD may not be good evaluation metric for medical imaging, a similar insight has been substantiated by "XReal: Realistic Anatomy and Pathology-Aware X-ray Generation via Controllable Diffusion Model"
-- Direct cross-attn may not be so helpful when fusing text information into image generation tasks
+- Direct cross-attn of texts may not be so helpful when they are the only guidance for image generation, need to think of other ways, especially when they are not articulating themselves
 - ...